Pond5

 Pond5 is a New York–based online marketplace for royalty-free media.
-The company licenses stock footage, stock music, stock photography, sound effects, After Effects templates, and 3-D models.
-Pond5 is reported to have the world's largest collection of stock footage, hosting more than 32 million clips as of July 2022.
+The company licenses stock footage, stock music, stock photography, sound effects, Adobe After Effects templates, and 3D models.
+Pond5 claims to have the world's largest collection of stock footage, and that they host more than 44 million clips as of January 2025.

 The company originally focused on selling video clips, but began to expand into other asset types following its 2013 acquisition of Pixmac, a stock photography site based in the Czech Republic.
 The acquisition added Pixmac’s 6,000+ photographers and support for 17 languages to the Pond5 marketplace.

 History

 Pond5 was founded in 2006 as a way for video producers to license content to third parties.
 It subsequently expanded into other media types, including photos, music, sound effects, 3D models, and Adobe After Effects templates.
 Pond5 does not own the content on its site, but instead aggregates and sells content created and owned by its contributors.
 These contributors determine the selling price, and earn 50% of revenue.

 In July 2014, venture capital firms Accel Partners and Stripes Group invested $61 million in series A financing into Pond5.
 In May 2022 Pond5 was acquired by Shutterstock for $210 million USD.